alexandergerber/courses-tsa/chapter4.md

 `train` and `test` as well as `seas_mod` are already available in your working environment.

 `@instructions`
-- Calculate the random component of the train dataset
+- Calculate the random component of the train dataset and assign it to `train_rndm`

+- Predict the seasonal component of the test data and assign it to `test_seas`

-- Predict the random component for the time of the test dataset
+- Calculate the random component of the test data and assign it to `test_rndm`

 `@hint`